What threads can I use with my APQS machine?

 As you move your hand down the thread, look for any lumps and bumps or fuzz balls on the thread.
 Those lumps and bumps will start to tear at the fibers of the thread as it moves through the eye of your needle increasing the risk of thread breaks.
 Choose a thread that looks smooth and clean.

 I like using Polyester thread in my APQS Millie.
 I have both matte finish and threads with a sheen depending on the look I’m after on my quilt.
 If you haven’t taken a second look at polyester threads lately, do so!
 They are amazing and have come a long way from the polyester threads of yesteryear.
-For a better sense of how the new polyester threads have changed and why they are finding a large following these days, don’t miss this .
+For a better sense of how the new polyester threads have changed and why they are finding a large following these days, don’t miss this great article .

 For those who are cotton purists, seek out cotton thread that is labeled as “extra long staple.”
 The staple refers to the length of cotton fiber the thread is made from.
 An “extra long staple” is thread made with very long fibers, which gives the cotton thread extra strength and makes it easier to use in your longarm.
 Remember that cotton thread will kick off more lint than a manmade fiber so you may need to clean out the bobbin area a bit more often.